mochi-hpc/mochi-doc/docs/source/misc/07_resilience.rst

 This method is not fool-proof, but can be a useful tool to develop more resilient data services.
-Beyond this, techniques such as replication, consensus, two-phase commit, or rollback, may be used as needed depending on each specific component.
+Beyond this, techniques such as replication, consensus, two-phase commit, or rollback, may be used as needed depending on each specific service.